 Jay McHarge is the CEO of a biopharma logistics company called AeroSafe.
 Due to a change in the biopharma packaging industry, McHarge was faced with two options for his company: either continue what they were doing or change everything.
 McHarge chose the latter when he saw an opportunity to switch the company from packaging to delivery logistics.

-"It was mostly the clients, them telling us what they needed and us listening," McHarge told the Chief Executive Group in an interview this year.
+“It was mostly the clients, them telling us what they needed and us listening,” McHarge told the Chief Executive Group in an interview.
 Instead of sticking to an outdated product, McHarge shifted the company to a discount logistics service which benefited their current customers.
-By doing so, McHarge saved the company, as Owler reports AeroSafe is now returning around $11 million in annual revenue.
+By doing so, McHarge saved the company, as Owler reports AeroSafe is now returning over $17 million in annual revenue.

 8. Crave your customers' feedback.